-Communicative Functions
+Communicative and Academic Functions

-We have adapted Mary Finocchiaro's functional categories for our purposes (Finocchiaro & Brumfit, 1983, pp. 65-66).
-These fall under five major categories: personal, interpersonal, directive, referential, and imaginative.
+Tedick adapted Mary Finocchiaro's functional categories (Finocchiaro & Brumfit, 1983, pp. 65-66), which include five major categories: personal, interpersonal, directive, referential, and imaginative.
 Specific examples of functions under each category appear below (note that not all possibilities are included; instead, an array of functions is listed to exemplify each category).
+Academic functions have been adapted by Tedick from Chamot & O'Malley (1994) and O'Malley & Pierce (1996).